Keeping track of your finances can be a daunting task. Wouldn’t it be great to know exactly where your money was?

-- Simple Budget Planner – For a more compact budgeting spreadsheet that lets you budget expenses by percentage of annual and monthly income.
+- Simple Budget Planner – For a more compact budgeting spreadsheet that lets you budget expenses by the annual and monthly income percentage.

-- Monthly Budget – Comes complete with graphs and a detailed visual dashboard for your budget.
+- Monthly Budget – This comes complete with graphs and a detailed visual dashboard for your budget.

-- Annual Budget – A detailed yearly and monthly budget tracking spreadsheet that lets you project income and savings as well as keep a record of actual income and savings.
+- Annual Budget – A detailed yearly and monthly budget tracking spreadsheet lets you project income and savings and keep a record of actual income and savings.

 This is like having your bank account, income statements, transactions, budget and expenses all rolled into one convenient document.
-It could get a little tedious to fill this out but having that knowledge of how your money is flowing in and out your household is important.
+It could get tedious to fill this out, but knowing how your money flows in and out of your household is essential.

-A spreadsheet can’t do everything dedicated software for this type of accounting but it is definitely close for those on a tight budget wanting an alternative.
+A spreadsheet can’t do everything dedicated software for this type of accounting can, but it is close for those on a tight budget wanting an alternative.

-This spreadsheet helps you differentiate your monthly budget to your actual expenses.
+This spreadsheet helps you differentiate your monthly budget from your actual expenses.
 It will cover the difference between your budget and actual spending.

-It is determined and formatted to make it easy to find out where you may be overspending.
+It is formatted to make finding where you may be overspending easy.
 Also, you can print this out on a single page for filing purposes.

 Something I am terrible at is budgeting for Christmas.
-This template is a welcome option for planning the time of gift-giving throughout the year and keeping in mind the costs and budgetary needs for the holiday season.
+This template is a welcome option for planning the time of gift-giving throughout the year and considering the costs and budgetary needs for the holiday season.

 You can easily account for everything from gifts for the kids and parents to cards, decorations, special meals and anything else that may come your way.

-Do you like to travel and want to make sure that every single dime is accounted for to stay within your budget?
-This visual dashboard allows you to list your expenses, and help you estimate your total travel costs.
+Do you like to travel and want to ensure that every dime is accounted for to stay within budget?
+This visual dashboard lets you list expenses to help estimate total travel costs.

-Being able to see this and put it all in perspective also helps to know whether you can afford that particular trip or if it’s going to take some extra savings boosts.
+Seeing this and putting it all in perspective also helps to know whether you can afford that trip or if it will take some extra savings boosts.

 Do your kids do chores or earn their own money?
-If they do this is a great way for them to keep track of either a printout or on their computing devices.
+If they do, this is an excellent way to keep track of their money on a printout or computer.

 If you budget much of your monthly savings for bills and needed expenses, do you designate goals for each of your future purchases?
-This would have been a great document for me leaving high school and jumping into the real world many years ago.
+This would be an excellent document when leaving high school and jumping into the real world.

-This sheet can help you keep track of how much you’ve saved for needs such as college, vacations, or holidays.
-The setting of goals feature has me interested even now for things I’d like to save up for.
+This sheet can help track your savings for needs such as college, vacations or holidays.
+Setting goals interests me even now for things I’d like to save up for.

-This template basically reminds me of balancing a checkbook only for credit transactions.
-Now online banking typically does this one for you but what if you want to keep your own detailed record of your transactions, fees and payments?
-It’s just another method to manage your finances for a variety of uses.
+This template reminds me of balancing a checkbook but for credit transactions.
+Online banking typically does this for you, but what if you want to keep a detailed record of transactions, fees and payments?
+It’s another method to manage your finances for various uses.

 10. Donation Tracker

-Looking to keep record of donations from friends, family or organizations while keeping it simple?
-This template allows you to organize and track fundraising efforts easily and gives you a nice thermometer chart to see it all come together visually right in front of you.
+Looking to keep a record of donations from friends, family or organizations while keeping it simple?
+This template allows you to organize and track fundraising efforts easily and gives you a nice thermometer chart to see it come together visually.

 All the best options for your budgeting needs

-While budgeting spreadsheet templates are useful for some, they aren’t the best option for everyone.
-It does, however, help to give one accountability and it can help you improve your finances as long as you are committed to using the template you set up.
+While budgeting spreadsheet templates are helpful for some, they aren’t the best option for everyone.
+It does, however, help to give one accountability, and it can help you improve your finances as long as you are committed to using the template you set up.